UAE Property Notebook

 Certified TrainingMandatory training through Dubai Real Estate Institute3,000 AED (817 USD)

-RERA Exam FeeExam fee, varies by education level3,200 AED (872 USD) for bachelor’s degree holders, 6,300 AED (1,715 USD) for others
+RERA Exam FeeExam fee, varies by education level3,200 AED (872 USD) bachelor's degree, 6,300 AED (1,715 USD) others

-Police Clearance CertificateDocument verifying no criminal record
+Police Clearance CertificateDocument verifying no criminal record200

 Passing ScoreMinimum required to renew license85% or higher